GuptPrana/RadioTomographicImaging/Reconstruction/README.md

 * defineNodes.json contains defined absolute positions of WiFi modules in CENTIMETERS.
 Current configuration: 20 Nodes 40cm apart in Square arrangement.

 ## Notes
-To change weights from 1 to 1/d | d = distance between two nodes, simply set grid[i,y] =w instead of =1 in generateWeights
+* To change weights from 1 to 1/d | d = distance between two nodes, simply set grid[i,y] =w instead of =1 in generateWeights
+* 130 Links are generated instead of 190 (paper suggests k(k-1)/2 links | k: number of nodes